 Aging does not appear all of a sudden.
 Instead, it’s a continuous biological process that accompanies us throughout our life, beginning when we are born and ending when we die.
-Due to the development of medical approaches and the fairly improvement of hygienic conditions, the human lifespan has almost doubled within the last 120 years.
+Due to the development of medical approaches and the improvement of hygienic conditions, the human lifespan has almost doubled within the last 120 years.
 The downside of this happy prospect is that an increasing segment of the population will be suffering from age-related diseases.

-Research assumes that several tissue and cell components lose their function over the years, leading to a diminished tissue resilience and cell functionality.
+Research assumes that several tissue and cell components lose their function over the years, leading to a diminished resilience and cell functionality.
 Moreover, during aging alterations in our genetic information pool “DNA” can be observed – but as of now, it remains unclear whether these alterations are a reason for aging, or a consequence.

-As a consequence of various transformative, degradation and building processes – all necessary for the life-essential production of energy – a wealth of bio-chemical procedures is taking place in the human body.
+As a consequence of various transformative, degradation and building processes – all necessary for the life-essential production of energy – a wealth of bio-chemical procedures are taking place in the human body.
 However, as by-products of degradation processes, free radicals remain that may harm the body.
 Equally important as these bio-chemical processes is the individual hormone balance.
-There are several phases of hormonal changes during life as puberty, pregnancies, or menopause, all of them being interlinked with certain diseases.
+There are several phases of hormonal changes during life as puberty, pregnancies, or menopause, all of them being associated with certain diseases.

 Whatever the genetic predisposition may outline: a major influencer of individual aging is lifestyle.
-Eating and drinking habits are equally important as sleep rhythm, smoking or occupational and private stress.
+Eating and drinking habits are equally as important as sleep rhythm, smoking or occupational and private stress.
 Unfortunately, our body has an exceedingly good memory for the major and minor “sins” of our life.
-They sum up during life and become obvious in aging and disease.
-A positive lifestyle change can at least partly help to minimize this negative impact.
+They add up during life and become obvious in aging and disease.
+A positive healthy lifestyle change can at least partly help to minimize this negative impact.